micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/add_a_microros_application/index.md

 This sets the Ethernet and Micro-ROS required configuration.
 However, in order to add our application, we're going to modify it.

 ### Modify the configuration
-On a console, type the next commands:
+Now type the following commands:
 ```bash
 cd uros_ws/firmware/nuttx
 make menuconfig